Skip to main content

 Bike, walk, or cross-country ski the Mineral Belt Trail, a 12-mile paved loop around Leadville.
 You’ll pass the site of the Moyer Mine, reportedly among the most haunted of Leadville lodes.
 Many accidental deaths gave the mine a reputation.
 Dim light, dripping water, and unearthly echoes added to its mystery.
 In 1901, State Senator Joseph Gallagher entered the mine, and a round of powder blew him into the next life.
 Miners later saw his spirit wandering the mine and going down the shaft in the bucket to warn his friends of danger.

-Where: Stop 6 on the Mineral Belt Trail.
+Where: Near the 6 mile marker (California Gulch) on the Mineral Belt Trail.
 You can also drive to the trail’s crossing with Toledo St.

 WOMAN AT THE NEW DISCOVERY MINE